m0-foundation/.github/profile/README.md

 ## M0

 M0 is the modular stablecoin infrastructure.
 For builders who've outgrown one-size-fits-all money.

-## M0 Foundation Github

 The M0 GitHub organization hosts the codebase for M0's on-chain and off-chain components.

 <table style="width: 100%;">
   <thead>